What is A.N.T.S?

 No, the map does not have to mark the location of your home.
 There are three options for placing an icon on the map.

 2. You can place your icon on any intersection in your city/town.
-If you use this method and you are caught in a disaster and cannot contact the group -- nearby members will search for you by looking at that intersection for a location marker that will lead them to your distress marker.
+If you use this method and get caught in a disaster and cannot contact the group -- nearby members will search for you by looking at that intersection for a location marker that will lead them to your distress marker.

 So as you can see, there is no compromise.
 Each member decides what is right for them.